swift-dns/swift-dns/README.md

 ## Operators

-I'm experimenting with using operators that are do checks in debug builds, but are unchecked in optimized builds.
+I'm experimenting with using operators that do checks in debug builds, but are unchecked in optimized builds.

-These operators always have 2 of the last character of the normal operator.

-These operators should in theory always result in the same value as their std-lib version.
+These operators always have 2 of the last character of the normal operator, and they should in theory always result in the same value as their stdlib version.

-Some examples of these operators:
+Some examples of these operators are:

 - `&+` -> `&++`
 - `&+=` -> `&+==`